Howard police identify victim in Columbia homicide, offer $5,000 reward

-In the second reported homicide in less than two months, Howard County police have identified the woman who was found dead and a man who was suffering from “undetermined significant injures” at an apartment near Long Reach High School in Columbia on Sunday evening.
+In the second reported homicide in less than two months, Howard County police have identified the woman who was found dead and a man who was suffering from “undetermined significant injures” at an apartment in Columbia on Sunday evening.

 Amanda Nicole Harris, 36, of Columbia, was pronounced dead in the 8800 block of Spiral Cut, Howard police announced Monday morning.
 William James Webb, 32, also of Columbia, was transported to the University of Maryland Shock Trauma Center where he remains in critical condition, police said.